 Learn Programming in these Simple steps

-If you want to learn how to code, taking your first steps into this huge universe might seem like a daunting, if not intimidating task.
+If you want to learn how to code, taking your first steps into this huge universe might seem like a challenging, if not intimidating task.

 Learning the art of programming can be a bit of a struggle for some.
-However, knowing some ways for making your learning process faster can be a huge help for you.
+However, knowing some ways to make your learning process faster can be a huge help for you.

 Whether you’re an adult looking to transition into the tech industry, a student looking to learn the latest language, or a hobbyist who just wants to understand how software and services work, all you need is a computer and internet access to start your programming journey.